FrancineMADOH/fsjnd-project-one/README.md

 ### Test Script

-Run the test script with the command `npm run test` to run the test in developement mode
+Run the test script with the command `npm run test` to run the test in developement mode this will build the project before performing the tests.

 To run the test im production mode run `npm run jasmine`